thinkb4/a-walk-in-react/day_06.md

   }, 5000);
 }

-// This is because state behaves like a snapshot The state update requests another render with the new state value, but does not affect the JavaScript variable in its statehandler of events already running.
+// This is because state behaves like a snapshot The state update requests another render with the new state value, but does not affect the JavaScript variable in its state handler of events already running.
 ```

 Furthermore, useReducer provides an alternative to the useState hook and can be particularly valuable when you need to manage more advanced state management scenarios, such as maintaining a history of state changes or handling asynchronous updates.
 By understanding and effectively utilizing the useReducer hook, you can enhance your React applications with a more structured and scalable approach to managing state complexity.